IsaacScript/isaacscript/docs/directory-structure.md

 ### `project/mod`

 This is the source mod directory.
-Any files that you put here will be automatically transferred over to the mirrored directory in `Binding of Isaac Afterbirth+ Mods`.
+Any files that you put here will be automatically transferred over to the mirrored directory in `mods`.

 For example,
 ```batch